Money, Debt, "THE BANK WAR" & President Jackson vs. Nicholas Biddle - American Minute with Bill Federer

 Methods of cheating developed.

 One was clipping off the edges of coins.
+To prevent this, coins were minted with ridges around the edges.

 Another, used by Egyptian and Roman governments, was to mix in less expensive base metals with the gold, silver, or copper, thus debasing the coins.